kylibjohnson/QA_Project8/README.md

     })

 9. OPTIONAL: Waiting for the driver info to appear in the modal.
 // The driver search modal will appear and there will be a countdown while a driver is assigned.
-The modal will change from showing the car search to the drive info, as shown below:
+The modal will change from showing the car search to the drive info